bbocko/bbocko/README.md

 # 👋 Hi, I'm Blaž
 I live in Slovenia.
-I'm working hard to become full stack developer.<br><br>🔭 I’m currently learning JavaScript, more specifically DOM manipulation.<br>🌱 I was actually studying biology in college.<br>💬 Ask me about biology, chess, football, or life in general.<br>⚡ Fun fact: In high school, I thought that programming was the hardest thing in the world... and here I am :)<br>
+I'm working hard to become full stack developer.<br><br>🔭 I’m currently learning JavaScript, more specifically various ES standards.<br>🌱 I was actually studying biology in college.<br>💬 Ask me about biology, chess, football, or life in general.<br>⚡ Fun fact: In high school, I thought that programming was the hardest thing in the world... and here I am :)<br>

 ## 🌐 Socials: